TAbdiukov/EntropyVUE/README.md

 # EntropyVUE
-Gives insight into spectre ad range of entropy in a file
+Gives insight into spectre and range of entropy in a file.